 Car allowances remain one of the most popular ways for employers to offset their employees' business vehicle expenses.
-However, few organizations take the time to calculate an appropriate amount based on their employees' typical costs.
+However, few organizations take time to calculate a fair amount based on employees' typical costs.
 Here's how to remedy that.

 What is a fair car allowance amount?

 However, only 26% of the companies surveyed had based their car allowance amount on employee expense data (either actual or estimated).
-Most companies either based their car allowance amount on a competitor's amount, or had just been paying the same amount for many years without being able to say what the number was based on.
+Most companies either based their car allowance amount on a competitor's amount, or did not know what the number was based on.

 This discrepancy between employees' expectations and managements' compensation approach is a problem.
 It suggests that many workers are not being equitably reimbursed for their work-related car expenses.

 It can be pretty time consuming to calculate what each employee should receive as a car allowance.
 But there are tools to at least come up with fair estimates based on where employees work and how much they drive.

 Either try our 3 Steps tool above, or use the individual tools below to help determine an appropriate car allowance amount that covers all work-related vehicle expenses.